mberriman/BSP2024/manual/instructions.md

 <details closed>
 <summary>Sneak peek</summary>
-There is an alternative interactive Genome Browser in WormBase ParaSite that can be accessed by the "View region in Jbrowse" button at the top-right of the gene page but we're going to talk about it in our next module!
+There is an alternative interactive Genome Browser in WormBase ParaSite that can be accessed by the "View region in Jbrowse" button at the top-right of the gene page but we're going to talk about it after the break!
 </details>
 <br>